BhautikVekariya21/dsc/stats/non_gausiandist.md

 - μ = Mean
 - σ = Standard deviation

+### Mean and Standard Deviation for Kurtosis

+**Note**: Kurtosis itself is a statistical measure, not a distribution.
+The mean and standard deviation depend on the underlying distribution being analyzed.

 ### Practical Use Case in Finance

 **Kurtosis risk** refers to the risk associated with the possibility of extreme outcomes or "fat tails" in the distribution of returns of a particular asset or portfolio.